anchengyang/Diabetes-prediction/README.md

 ### Step 4

-Click on the generated link to open a new window in your browser that will launch the django application!
+Open a new window in your browser and go to `http://localhost:8000/` to launch the django application!